 We might all have sentimental value for old videogame cartridges and consoles lying up in the attic, but they could have a great deal more value.

-Retro videogames have always been lucrative for collectors, but recently, some games have been selling on the likes of eBay and in private auctions for huge, huge sums.
+Retro videogames have always been lucrative for collectors, but recently, some games have been selling on the likes of eBay and in private auctions for vast sums of money.
 How big are we talking?

 Just take a look...

-You might think Tetris is pretty easy to come by, especially considering how popular the game is.
-You're not wrong, either.
-However, a working game cartridge of Tetris for the Sega Genesis / Mega-Drive is extremely valuable.
+You might think 'Tetris' is pretty easy to come by, especially considering how popular the game is.
+You're not wrong.
+However, a working game cartridge of 'Tetris' for the Sega Genesis / Mega-Drive is extremely valuable.
 Why so?
 Legal reasons, basically.
-Only 10 of these cartridges were produced because Nintendo - at the time - had exclusive rights to Tetris.
+Only 10 of these cartridges were produced because Nintendo - at the time - had exclusive rights to 'Tetris'.
 The game was never officially released and copies were only owned by the development team who ported the game to the Sega Genesis / Mega-Drive.
 A signed copy of the cartridge by Alexey Pajitnov was put up for sale in 2011 for ONE MILLION DOLLARS.